rmguney/cnn-vit-benchmark/README.md

-# Comparative Analysis of MobileNet and DeiT
+# Comparative Analysis of DeiT and MobileNet

-## Overview

-This project explores a comparative analysis between two deep learning models, **MobileNetV3** and **DeiT (Data-efficient Image Transformer)**, focusing on their architectures, training methodologies, and performance benchmarks.
+This project explores a comparative analysis between two deep learning models, **DeiT (Data-efficient Image Transformer)** and **MobileNetV3**, focusing on their architectures, training methodologies, and performance benchmarks.
 The models are trained on the CIFAR-10 dataset for image classification tasks.

----

 ## Usage